git-westriver/benchmark_ph_optimization/README.md

 ## How to start

-1. Install the required packages.
-We mainly require the following:
+1. Install the required packages:  <!-- We mainly require the following:-->
     - python(-3.9.13)
     - giotto-ph(-0.2.2)
     - numpy(-1.24.3)